 If you need help to stay safe, or you are at risk of or already experiencing harm; the college Safeguarding Team will take appropriate action to ensure you stay safe in college, at home and/or in a work based setting.
-All college staff receive appropriate training to support students and identify students at risk of harm and you will also receive safeguarding information and advice on how to report concerns if you are worried about your friends at any point during your studies.
+All college staff and employers receive appropriate training to support students and apprentices.
+This includes identifying risk of harm for students and apprentices and how to make appropriate referrals for support.
+You will also receive safeguarding information and advice on how to report concerns if you are worried about yourself or others at any point during your studies.

-Every member of the college community has responsibility for safeguarding.
-That includes all staff, Governors, volunteers, students and employers, all doing their part to keep children, young people and vulnerable adults safe.
+Safeguarding is everyone’s business.
+Every member of the college community has a responsibility for safeguarding, all doing their part to keep children, young people and vulnerable adults safe.
+That includes all staff, Governors, volunteers, students and employers.

-If you have any concerns about your safety or the safety of others, email us at email@example.com or text us on 07584384838.
-You can also call in to the hub to report your concerns.
+If you have any concerns about your safety or the safety of others, email us at firstname.lastname@example.org or call us on 07584384838.
+We are based in the Wellbeing Hub, South Block at the Infirmary Road site, you can also call in to the hub to report your concerns too.

 Life at college can be rewarding, fun and exciting, but it can also be a time of stress and worry.
 There may already be a whole range of difficulties and dilemmas affecting you, making your life difficult to manage and scary to navigate.
 It may begin to feel overwhelming and too big to manage on your own.